-CAROLYN XAS METHODS HERE
+Al and O K-edge X-ray absorption spectroscopy (XAS) data for gibbsite were measured on Beamline 6.3.1.1 at the Advanced Light Source (Berkeley, CA).
+A powdered sample was pressed into indium foil and mounted onto a copper sample probe using silver paint.
+The XAS signal was monitored at room temperature in total-electron-yield (TEY) mode with an effective probing depth of ∼ 4.5 nm.
+A reference spectra of corundum (Al2O3) was used to calibrate the energy scale (Ildefonse et al., 1998).
+The photon energy resolution values for Al K-edge spectroscopy was 0.75 eV.
 Atomic Force Microscope (AFM)

 The thickness of as-prepared gibbsite nanoplates were obtained with the Dimension Icon AFM (Bruker, USA) operating in contact mode.
 AFM tips (MLCT, Bruker, USA) used were standard silicon nitride with Au conductive coating.
 All images were collected at a scan rate of 1 Hz with 512 × 512 lines scan.
 All samples were made by placing drops of gibbsite/water suspensions onto silicon substrates, and the solution was removed after several minutes.
 The substrate was then washed several times using DI water and dried using high purity nitrogen.
 Polished silicon wafers were purchased from Nova Electronic Materials Ltd. The diced silicon substrates were washed two times using DI water and then ethanol via sonication for 5 min.
 Finally the diced silicon substrates were treated using plasma cleaner for 30 min under Ar followed by ozone cleaner for 30 min before to use.